Malizma333/linerider-userscript-mods/README.md

 ### Template Userscript Mod

 Has a basic example of how to write a mod for new Line Rider mod developers.
 The mod itself generates a rectangle.

+### Shape Userscript Mod

+Generates a regular polygon, based on a selected line as the radius and a given number of sides.

+### Text Userscript Mod

+Generates text typed in a text box.
+Needs a font json file, which can be found in the font folder.